 If you have some cash set aside for your website, it might be worth looking into purchasing a dedicated server.
 An affordable dedicated server is much more powerful than shared hosting and comes with considerably more disk space, bandwidth, and resources.
-They are also good suited for larger websites that need plenty of resources.
-A Cheap Dedicated Server cost anywhere from $79-$399 + per month depending on what plan you choose and where you purchase it from.
+They are also well suited for larger websites that need plenty of resources.
+A Cheap Dedicated Server costs anywhere from $69-$399 + per month depending on what plan you choose and where you purchase it from.
 But even at the high end of that range, starting up is still significantly cheaper than renting an office in most major cities.
-If you’re serious about making money online long-term, getting your own dedicated server may be a great first step towards achieving that goal!
+If you’re serious about making money online long-term, getting your own dedicated server may be a great first step toward achieving that goal!

 Virtual Private Servers

 If you are looking for cheap server hosting, then VPS is an option.
 A cheap VPS provides you with more flexibility than shared hosting since you get to install additional software and control your virtual space fully.
 You also have complete control over your server as well as your operating system.
 The downside of VPS is that it can be difficult to learn how to manage your own server and make changes that could result in downtime.
 For those who prefer managed servers, there are companies like Onlvie Server Hosting that offer fully managed VPS servers at prices starting from $11 per month (although these deals usually require signing up for multiple years).
 Since the Web host manages its Onlive Server systems, it will handle issues such as rebooting or installing software should they occur.